 During COVID-19, companion animals served as social support and motivated physical activity, responsibility, and mindfulness for many people.
 It is believed that pets played a pivotal role in enhancing the mental and physical well-being of their owners during the lockdown period (Vučinić, Vučićević & Nenadović, 2022a).
 Throughout this time, dog owners experienced lifestyle changes, yet it's essential to acknowledge that their dogs likely experienced stress too.
 Dogs accustomed to a daily routine suddenly encountered changes due to imposed restrictions.
 The lack of regular physical activities, social interactions, and time spent outside may induce anxiety and distress in dogs, which might affect their behavior and well-being.
-Many studies investigated the impact of the pandemic on dog welfare and the interaction of owners with their pets during that period (Applebaum, Tomlinson, Matijczak, McDonald & Zsembik, 2020; Bowen et al., 2020; Christley et al., 2021; Morgan et al., 2020; Platto, Serres, Normando, Wang & Turner, 2022; Ratschen et al., 2020; de Sousa Ribeiro, Soares, Arnold & Nobre e Castro et al...
-2023).
-Holland et al. (2021) stated new behaviours of dogs related to excessive vocalisation and attention-seeking.
-They also reported that walking their dogs during the lockdown wasn't always enough to provide adequate exercise or opportunities socializing with other dogs (Holland et al.,

-2021).
-Some owners stated that their dogs expressed an increased appetite and weight gain during the pandemic (Bolstad, Edwards, & Nadorff, 2021; Jezierski, Camerlink, Peden, Chou & Mar-chewska, 2021; Shoesmith et al., 2021; de Sousa Ribeiro et al., 2023; Khaled, Bouamar & Mokrani, 2024).
+Many studies investigated the impact of the pandemic on dog welfare and the interaction of owners with their pets during that period (Applebaum, Tomlinson, Matijczak, McDonald & Zsembik, 2020; Bowen et al., 2020; Christley et al., 2021; Morgan et al., 2020; Platto, Serres, Normando, Wang & Turner, 2022; Ratschen et al., 2020; de Sousa Ribeiro, Soares, Arnold & Nobre e Castro et al., 2023).
+In Spain, dog owners expressed concern that dogs became very aggressive towards people and other pets (Bowen et al., 2020), while Holland et al. (2021) stated new behaviours of dogs related to excessive vocalisation and attention-seeking.
+Others reported that walking their dogs during the lockdown wasn't always enough to provide adequate exercise or opportunities for socializing with other dogs (Holland et al., 2021).
+Some owners stated that their dogs expressed an increased appetite and weight gain during the pandemic (Bolstad, Edwards, Gardner & Nadorff, 2021; Jezierski, Camerlink, Peden, Chou & Marchewska, 2021; Shoesmith et al., 2021; de Sousa Ribeiro et al., 2023; Khaled, Bouamar & Mokrani, 2024).
 Several studies mentioned financial concerns about being able to spend money on animals and afford to care for them (Esam, Forrest & Waran, 2021; Hoffman, Thibault & Hong, 2021; Shoesmith et al., 2021; Wu, Bains, Morris & Morales, 2021).

 The studies on the effect of COVID-19 on pet dog management in Serbia are scarce.
 Vučinić et al. (2022a) and Vučinić, Nenadović and Vučićević (2022b) investigated how the restriction measures introduced during COVID-19 in Serbia influenced pet acquisition and the duration of walking time of owners and their dogs.
 Therefore, the study aimed to explore changes in dog management practices caused by the implementation of COVID-19 lockdown restrictions compared with a pre-lockdown period in the Republic of Serbia.

-Particularly, we hypothesized that the lock-down restrictions had a pronounced impact on dog acquisition or purchase rate, walking practices, behavior, feeding practices, and economic aspects.
+Particularly, we hypothesized that the lockdown restrictions had a pronounced impact on dog acquisition or purchase rate, walking practices, behavior, feeding practices, and economic aspects.